MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 <!--Need to add section calling out the controller in code, and explaining it further-->

-A bot is a web application, and we provide templates for each language.
+A bot is a web application, and templates are provided for each language.

+> [!NOTE]
+> .NET Core 2.1 and.
+NET Core 3.1 versions of the C# templates are now available.\
+> When creating new bots, you should use the .NET Core 3.1 version.\
+> The C# bot samples all use .NET Core 3.1.
+The .NET Core 2.1 can be found in this repository [branch](.).\
+> See also the important note about creating and deploying .NET Core 3.1 bots in [Tutorial: Create and deploy a basic bot](bot-builder-tutorial-basic-deploy.md).

 # [C#](#tab/csharp)